-Diffusion models have achieved impressive advancements in various vision tasks.
-However, these gains often rely on increasing model size, which escalates computational complexity and memory demands, complicating deployment, raising inference costs, and causing environmental impact.
-While some studies have explored pruning techniques to improve the memory efficiency of diffusion models, most existing methods require extensive retraining to retain the model performance.
-Retraining a modern large diffusion model is extremely costly and resource-intensive, which limits the practicality of these methods.
-In this work, we achieve low-cost diffusion pruning without retraining by proposing a model-agnostic structural pruning framework for diffusion models that learns a differentiable mask to sparsify the model.
-To ensure effective pruning that preserves the quality of the final denoised latent, we design a novel end-to-end pruning objective that spans the entire diffusion process.
-As end-to-end pruning is memory-intensive, we further propose time step gradient checkpointing, a technique that significantly reduces memory usage during optimization, enabling end-to-end pruning within a limited memory budget.
-Results on state-of-the-art U-Net diffusion models SDXL and diffusion transformers (FLUX) demonstrate that our method can effectively prune up to 20% parameters with minimal perceptible performance degradation—and notably, without the need for model retraining.
-We also showcase that our method can still prune on top of time step distilled diffusion models.
+Generative models have achieved impressive advancements in various vision tasks.
+However, these gains often rely on increasing model size, which raises computational complexity and memory demands.
+The increased computational demand poses challenges for deployment, elevates inference costs, and impacts the environment.
+While some studies have explored pruning techniques to improve the memory efficiency of diffusion models, most existing methods require extensive retraining to maintain model performance.
+Retraining a large model is extremely costly and resource-intensive, which limits the practicality of pruning methods.
+In this work, we achieve low-cost pruning by proposing a general pruning framework for vision generative models that learns a differentiable mask to sparsify the model.
+To learn a mask that minimally deteriorates the model, we design a novel end-to-end pruning objective that spans the entire generation process over all steps.
+Since end-to-end pruning is memory-intensive, we further design a time step gradient checkpointing technique for the end-to-end pruning, a technique that significantly reduces memory usage during optimization, enabling end-to-end pruning within a limited memory budget.
+Results on the state-of-the-art U-Net diffusion models SDXL and DiT flow models (FLUX) show that our method efficiently prunes 20% of parameters in just 10 A100 GPU hours, outperforming previous pruning approaches.

 Our pruning method, EcoDiff, achieves efficient yet effective pruning through two key innovations: end-to-end pruning and time step gradient checkpointing.